-Living in the south (Charleston, SC to be exact), one of Pure Luxe Bride wedding planner Francesca DiSalvo-Follmer's favorite winter wedding perks is the lack of humidity, which, if you're from the south, you know is a huge plus.
+Living in the south—Charleston, SC to be exact—Francesca DiSalvo-Follmer, owner of Pure Luxe Bride, notes one of her favorite winter wedding perks is the lack of humidity, which, if you're from the south, you know is a huge plus.
 Both your hair and makeup will thank you.

 5. Cheaper Travel and Accommodations